Features How It Works Privacy Ingredients Support

 What Is Panthenol?

-This moisturizing compound acts as a humectant to draw water into the skin and forms a protective barrier to prevent moisture loss.
-It's commonly added to skincare formulations for its soothing properties and ability to improve skin texture and softness.
-This ingredient has an excellent safety profile with minimal risk of irritation, making it suitable for sensitive skin types.
+This moisturizing compound acts as a humectant to attract and retain water in the skin, and may help improve stratum corneum hydration and barrier function.
+It's commonly added to skincare formulations for its conditioning properties and ability to improve skin texture and softness.
+This ingredient has a favorable safety profile and is generally well-tolerated, though rare contact dermatitis cases have been documented in the CIR assessment.
+Individual tolerance may vary.

 Panthenol (INCI: Panthenol, CAS 81-13-0) is the alcohol analog of pantothenic acid (Vitamin B5).
 Once absorbed into the skin, Panthenol is enzymatically converted to pantothenic acid, which is a key component of Coenzyme A — essential for numerous metabolic processes including fatty acid synthesis and energy production in skin cells.
 This conversion is what makes Panthenol a "provitamin."
 It exists as D-Panthenol (the biologically active form) and DL-Panthenol (a racemic mixture), both widely used in cosmetics.

 The CIR Expert Panel assessed Panthenol, Pantothenic Acid, and five derivatives in 2022 and concluded they are safe as used in cosmetics at present practices and concentrations.
-According to FDA VCRP data, Panthenol is used at concentrations up to 5.3% in leave-on products and up to 5% in rinse-off products.
+According to FDA VCRP data, Panthenol is reported at maximum concentrations of 5.3% in leave-on products and 5% in rinse-off products (these are observed industry values, not recommended or regulatory limits).
 The CIR found low potential for systemic toxicity, but noted that these ingredients may contain residual amines as impurities and should not be used in products where N-nitroso compounds may form.

 Benefits — 4 Key Roles